Skip to main content

 If you install a log burner, use an installer who is registered under a Competent Person scheme like HETAS.

-A completion certificate can't be issued until a Competent Persons certificate has been provided to your LABC surveyor for any notifiable work.
+A completion certificate can't be issued until a Competent Persons certificate has been provided to your LABC Inspector for any notifiable work.

 What kind of flooring should I have for my garage conversion?